Metro Vancouver Transit Police: Organization

-The Transit Police report to the South Coast British Columbia Transportation Authority Police Board (SCBCTA Police Board).
-The Police Board is responsible for the governance and oversight of the SCBCTAPS.
-The board is responsible for appointing officers, including the Chief Officer and Deputy Chief Officer, approving finances and the budget, and establishing policy.
-Unlike other BC municipal police forces, the Police Board only has appointed members and does not have any democratically elected member (whereas mayors in other police boards act as the chair).
+The MVTP report to the South Coast British Columbia Transportation Authority Police Board (SCBCTA Police Board).
+The police board is responsible for the governance and oversight of the SCBCTAPS.
+The board is responsible for appointing officers, including the chief officer and deputy chief officer, approving finances and the budget, and establishing policy.
+Unlike other BC municipal police forces, the SCBCTA Police Board only has appointed members and does not have any democratically elected member (whereas mayors in other police boards act as the chair).

 Their numbers have remained steady since 2010, at 167 sworn officers.
-The most senior officer is Dave Jones, Chief Officer of the Transit Police.
+The most senior officer is Suzanne Muir, who became the chief officer on October 1, 2023.

 Community Partnerships

-Inter-Regional at Risk Youth Link (IRAYL) - Transit Police have been working in close partnership with IRAYL since 2008.
-IRAYL is a unique partnership/youth outreach program that provides support and resources to marginalized youth, founded in part by a Transit Police officer, formerly a youth worker.
+Inter-Regional at Risk Youth Link (IRAYL) - The MVTP has been working in close partnership with IRAYL since 2008.
+IRAYL is a unique partnership/youth outreach program that provides support and resources to marginalized youth, founded in part by a MVTP officer, formerly a youth worker.
 The team comprises experienced youth workers who work in and around SkyTrain and Canada Line stations to provide youth with access to much needed services, like shelters, social services, food banks, counselling, recreation and youth centers, as part of a cross-regional crime reduction initiative.